 RAID rebuild is not a perfect solution, so make sure you’re well prepared before starting this task.
 Before starting the rebuild, it’s recommended to clone all of the disks in the RAID array to ensure data security.
 Imaging your drives before RAID rebuild means the drives that you’re going to put in the array are backed up.
 While creating an image of the drives, you should label each backup clearly to maintain the proper order in case you ever need to reconstruct the volume from these reserves.

 5. Do Not Delete Any File & Avoid Running CHKDSK

-Deleting any file before the whole process is completed can cause serious troubles.
+Deleting any file before the whole process is completed can cause serious trouble.
 Often users delete some files during the rebuild process when they don’t have enough space.
 But until the process is complete, deleting any files will complicate the data recovery.
-Also, don’t make a mistake of trying recovery by utilizing file system tools like CHKDSK.
+Also, don’t make the mistake of trying recovery by utilizing file system tools like CHKDSK.
 Running CHKDSK may worsen the problem because it will create a new file system assuming that there is a backup.
 This will create a problem of overwriting data that can make recovery impossible.